The Nature of Political Left-Right Ideologies, Liberty, and the Human Condition

-As soon as they are free to express these types, write about them, sway their fellow citizens with their rhetoric, and to band into groups to support these ideologies they will.
+As soon as people are free to express these types, write about them, sway their fellow citizens with their rhetoric, and to band into groups to support these ideologies… they will.

 When one ideology dominates, or something is out of balance, we can expect a natural reaction in a natural attempt to try to rebalance the scales.